Mitchell Scott is a Senior Associate in Moulis Legal’s dispute resolution team.

 Mitchell’s experience also extends to acting in both judicial and merits-based reviews of administrative decisions made by agencies such as the Australian Taxation Office, the Department of Defence and local governments.

 He is a confident and trusted advocate, with considerable experience appearing in Federal and State courts and tribunals, including the Federal Court of Australia and the Supreme Court of the Australian Capital Territory, and the Supreme Court of New South Wales.
 Mitchell’s experience in sporting tribunals includes acting in matters before the Basketball Australia Appeals Tribunal and previously sitting as a judicial member for Brisbane Junior Rugby Union.

 Mitchell adopts a well-considered commercial and client-centred approach, to ensure his clients understand the issues, legal points, and strategies employed to resolve their dispute.
 He understands his clients’ businesses and how different outcomes will impact them, and takes pride in promptly establishing rapport and building relationships.

-Mitchell graduated from Griffith University with a Bachelor of Psychological Science and a Bachelor of Laws in 2015.
-He was admitted to the Supreme Court of Queensland, and enrolled on the list of practitioners of the High Court of Australia, in 2016.
-He already holds an Unrestricted Practicing Certificate.
+Mitchell graduated from Griffith University with a Bachelor of Psychological Science and a Bachelor of Laws in 2015 and completed his Graduate Diploma of Legal Practice at College of Law shortly after.
+In 2016, Mitchell was admitted to the Supreme Court of Queensland and enrolled on the list of practitioners of the High Court of Australia.

 The World Anti-Doping Code (WADA Code) has traditionally applied the legal principle of strict liability to anti-doping rule violations.
 Sanctioning of athletes by the Court of Arbitration for Sport (CAS) may take into account factors which could be considered unintentional doping.